themasquer/AppCoreLite/README.md

 # AppCoreLite

-Core Framework for applications developed with .NET Core.
+Core Framework for applications developed with .NET.